MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-2-Create-unified-profile.md

 In this exercise, we will set up Search and Filter criteria to enable Customer Insights users to search for unified customer profiles so that you can quickly pull information on a specific customer or group of customers.

 ### Task 1 - Configure the Search Columns and Filter Index
-1. In Customer Insights, select Customers from the left navigation menu.
+1. In Customer Insights, select **Customers** from the left navigation menu.
-2. Select ⚙️ Search & filter index.
+2. Select **Search & filter index.**
-3. Some customer search-specific fields are already added by default and you can add more by selecting + Add from the toolbar.
+3. Some customer search-specific fields are already added by default and you can add more by selecting **+ Add** from the toolbar.
-4. Make sure CustomerId, FirstName, LastName, FullName, DateOfBirth, EMail, PostCode, Headshot, ContactId (eCommerce_Contacts), and LoyaltyId are selected.
+4. Make sure **CustomerId, FirstName, LastName, FullName, DateOfBirth, EMail, PostCode, Headshot, ContactId (eCommerce_Contacts),** and **LoyaltyId** are selected.
 Deselect any other fields that are checked.
-Select Apply.
+Select **Apply.**
-5. Select Save.
+5. Select **Save.**

 ### Task 2 - Search for a Customer Record
-1. In Customer Insights, select Customers from the left navigation menu.
+1. In Customer Insights, select **Customers** from the left navigation menu.
 You should be presented with a set of customer cards, representing the Unified Profiles.
 You can expand cards to see more about the customer or sort the cards by various fields.
-Try this by selecting Expand cards and Sort by on the toolbar.
+Try this by selecting **Expand cards** and **Sort by** on the toolbar.
 2. You can use Search customers to search for text attributes relating to unified customer profiles.
 (E.g. Searching '24502' will search against all text attributes and return matches and partial matches.)

 Use the search bar to answer the following questions: